:: Do I Need To Complete the FAFSA? ::

 Getting Started

 Gather documents.
-You'll need your driver's license, social security card, tax papers, bank statements and other documentation when completing your form.
-If you're completing the FAFSA online, you'll have the option to import your tax information from the IRS, saving lots of time.
+You'll need your Social Security card, tax papers, bank statements and other documentation when completing your form.
+If you're completing the FAFSA online, you'll be required to give consent allowing the IRS to transfer your tax information directly to the FAFSA.

-Create an FSA ID.
-To access your FAFSA online, you’ll need a Federal Student Aid (FSA) ID.
+Create a FSA ID.
+You'll need a Federal Student Aid (FSA) ID to access your FAFSA online.
 If this is your first time completing the FAFSA and you have not yet created an FSA ID, or if you forgot your FSA ID username or password, visit StudentAid.gov.

 What to Expect

-Once you submit your FAFSA, you'll receive a Student Aid Report (SAR).
-If you have an email address on file, the Department of Education will send an email within three to five business days with instructions for viewing your SAR online.
-The schools you listed on your FAFSA will also receive a copy of your SAR.
+Once you submit your FAFSA, you'll receive a FAFSA Submission Summary.
+If you have an email address on file, the Department of Education will email instructions for viewing it online.
+The schools you listed on your FAFSA will also receive a copy.

 :: Additional Resources ::